osu-codeclub/carpentries-aug-2024/12_dplyr.md

 ## `select()` to pick columns (variables)

 To subset a data frame by keeping or removing certain columns, we can use the `select()` function.

-By default, this will only keep the columns that you specify, typically simply by listing those columns by name:
+By default, this function will only keep the columns that you specify, which you typically do simply by listing those columns by name:

 ``` r
 select(.data = gapminder, year, country, gdpPercap)